Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Conclusion

-The analytical insights unveiled here---and in particular the careful mathematical evaluation of lossy systems---can prove relevant to further understand power grids of all spatial scales, and of general graph constructions.
-By mathematically tackling the presence of losses in the system, the applicability of the results is now extended from the transmission grid to the distribution grid, where losses play a fundamentally bigger role.
-These results can be applied to systems withstanding losses, including isolated power grids and microgrids.
+The analytical insights unveiled here -- and in particular the mathematical evaluation of lossy systems -- can prove relevant to further understand power grids of all spatial scales and of general graph constructions.
+By mathematically tackling the presence of losses in the system the applicability of the results is now extended from transmission grids with negligible losses to grids where loses play a bigger role.
 Moreover, it opens the door to further research on higher-order models from a mathematical point-of-view, and can henceforth be applied more generally to other power-grid models.